We love daily disposable contacts! About 70% of our contact lens patients wear them.

 Contact lenses for dry eye patients

-Dry eyes with contact lens wear is a major problem, especially with how much we depend on our digital devices.
-Many patients experience dryness with their contact lenses which leads to blurry vision and problems with lens comfort.
+Dry eyes with contact lens wear is a major problem, especially with how much we depend on digital devices.
+Many patients experience dryness with their contact lenses which leads to blurry vision, eye strain, fatigue and overall contact lens comfort.

 Optix Optometry takes a different approach to fitting contacts.
 We've found different contact lens materials and lens styles that simply work better for our dry eye patients.
 That means better end of the day vision and comfort for you!